ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring the business of outrage machines
+   - Exploring how outrage became a billion-dollar industry
    - Finding the satirical angle
    - Making it relatable and timeless